A Creative Leadership Program

 What is the priority deadline?

-All applications received by February 21, 2025 will be reviewed for program admission and financial assistance.
+All applications received by February 20, 2026 will receive priority consideration.
 While submitting by the priority deadline doesn’t guarantee financial aid or program acceptance, it does give you the best opportunity to have financial need evaluated alongside your application.

 What is the general application deadline?

-Following the priority deadline (February 21, 2025), applications will be reviewed on a rolling basis, including financial aid, until the program is full.
+Following the priority deadline (February 20, 2026), applications will be reviewed on a rolling basis until the program is full.
 Space is limited, so if you’re interested in LeadLab, we encourage you to apply as soon as possible.
 We do strive for diverse cohorts, so all applications, starting from the priority deadline, will be evaluated based on the makeup of confirmed participants.

 Do I qualify as a creative professional?